GoogleCloudPlatform/pci-gke-blueprint/README.md

   point to build a security-focused environment focused on PCI compliance.
 This Blueprint has been reviewed by [Coalfire](https://cloud.google.com/architecture/blueprints/google-cloud-pci-gke-review.pdf) but deploying an application into this environment does not qualify as being PCI-DSS compliant.
+- As currently designed, `http://` requests are redirected to `https://` via HTTP header inspection by the frontend microservice.
+More details in [HTTP to HTTPS redirection](docs/https-redirection.md)

 ## Helpful Links